BA Flying Start 10th Anniversary

 The Most Remote Corner of the Earth

-This film gives an insight into the effort that goes into every Cloud9Media international trip.
+This film gives an insight into the packing, passports, shots, challenges and effort that goes into every Cloud9Media international trip.

 Remote African Eye Surgery